Educationists Call For Providing Quality Training To Teachers - UrduPoint

 To achieve the task the steps like national cohesion, effective use of information, improved governance and financial efficiency of the education system, innovative use of technology, active communication campaign would be taken, Rafiq said.

-He said that Inter-Provincial Education Ministers Committee (IPEMC) will also play an active and decision-making role in setting common standards to enhance national unity.
+He said Inter-Provincial Education Ministers Committee (IPEMC) would also play an active and decision-making role in setting common standards to enhance national unity.